 Gender-specific supplements are not new.
 They began over 25 years ago.
-But perhaps you don’t know it was Michael’s® Naturopathic Programs that introduced this whole new supplement category to the marketplace.
+But perhaps you don’t know that it was Michael’s® Health that introduced this new supplement category to the marketplace.
 Today, many major companies have added gender-specific supplements to their line.
 But it began with us.
 Here’s the science behind our supplements.

 We knew that a woman’s nutritional needs are different from that of a man.
 And what a teen needs in the developmental stage is significantly different than what a child needs.

 These formulas were (and still are) intentionally made with meaningful amounts of the B complex nutrients, especially the nutrients known for their fat and cholesterol-metabolizing properties.

 Why We Don’t Combine Our Vitamins and Minerals

 Several other aspects of our formulas made them unique at the time — and still are today.